 Part 3 of a 3-Part Series

-At the end of July 2013, my husband and I decided to pay off all of our debt, including our mortgage, as quickly as possible.
+My husband and I decided to pay off all of our debt, including our mortgage, as quickly as possible.

 We understood it was a huge endeavor and estimated that it would take us about eight years to do, but we knew the feelings of freedom and achievement once we met our goal would be well worth the dedication, sacrifice, and hard work in the end.

 As the saying goes, “How do you eat an elephant?
 One bite at a time.”